Solo at the Creek in April

 “F&$k my life!!”

 Properly humbled, we ambled over to see what the crew was up to.
-Andrew was rumored to be getting ready to lead 4×4 crack.
+Anthony was rumored to be getting ready to lead 4×4 crack.
 It’s the namesake route at the crag and rated 5.11.
 It looked like it had my name all over it, being 70 feet of blues, with a seven foot #4 roof finish.
-I proposed leading it before Andrew.
+I proposed leading it before Anthony.
 That way, if I bailed, he could rescue my gear…he being a third of my age (28) and far, far stronger.

 I fell out of the start twice, with great catches from Christina.
 It was red’s down low, then tight yellows.
 Thankfully I had mastered the drop knee rest and used it extensively.
 I even had Jac’s throw me up an extra yellow.
 But then it turned into pure blues, for days.
 That meant cupped hands for me, too small for a fist jam.
 I motored upward.
 The climbing was the exact same move over and over.
 Get the knee bar (drop knee) secure, move up the jams.
 Pull on the jams, reposition the knee bar 7 inches higher, rinse and repeat.
 Oh, and push the blue cam up, or place a new one if ground fall was a concern.
 After about 50 feet of that I had to hang and rest.
 Technically the climb was easy…stamina was my problem.